seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part15-Recording-Payments.md

 }
 ```

 Notice several important checks before we touch the database: we re-fetch the invoice from the database (never trust a client-submitted total), confirm it really belongs to this org, and reject any payment amount greater than what is actually owed.
-This version supports one payment per invoice for simplicity — a fuller version would sum all prior payment_applications for this invoice to compute what is truly still owed before comparing.
+This version supports one payment per invoice for simplicity — a fuller version would sum all prior `payment_applications` for this invoice to compute what is truly still owed before comparing.

 ### 4. Build recordBillPayment (the mirror)

-Add this second function to the same src/app/dashboard/payments/actions.ts file, below recordCustomerPayment:
+Add this second function to the same `src/app/dashboard/payments/actions.ts` file, below `recordCustomerPayment`:

 ```ts
 export async function recordBillPayment(formData: FormData) {